MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-spatialmanipulation/packages/spatialmanipulation/object-manipulator.md

 ## Manipulation logic injection

 Developers can customize the manipulation behavior of `ObjectManipulator` without needing to subclass or otherwise modify the script itself.
-Simply write a new `ManipulationLogic<T>` and specify the type in the inspector.
+Simply write a new `ManipulationLogic<T>` and specify the type in the inspector with the `ManipulationLogicTypes` property.

+Similarly, developers can customize the smoothing behavior by writing a new implementation of `ITransformSmoothingLogic` and specifying the type in the inspector with the `TransformSmoothingLogicType` property.

 > [!IMPORTANT]
 > If you find yourself writing new manipulation logic types for a new kind of interaction or input device, you're probably going down the wrong path.
 The existing manipulation logic should work for arbitrary input types as long as the attach transform is well-behaved.
 Consider adjusting or writing a new interactor instead.
 Read the [Interactor architecture documentation](../../../mrtk3-overview/architecture/interactors.md) and the [Interactable architecture documentation](../../../mrtk3-overview/architecture/interactables.md) for more information on how to write well-behaved interaction logic.